JamieBort/Learning-Directory/JavaScript/Frameworks/ReactNative/CounterApp/README.md

 ### Directories
 * 01/ - Created by following the Tutorial.
-* 02/ - my attempt by doing it on my own.
+* 02/ - Duplicated 01/ up UNTIL using redux.
+* 03/ - Created same functionality as 02/ but using a Function component.

 ### Files